eriktorbjorn/minizork2-renovated/README.md

 Making it small enough to fit in the memory of a C64, along with its interpreter?
 Well... that's a different matter!

-## Differences
+## Differences compared to the full game

+Just to name a few:

+* Much of the text has been cut.

-Compared to the full game, the map and some of the puzzles have been simplified and much of the text has been shortened.
-The Bank of Zork and Oddly-angled rooms have been dropped completely, and the Wizard has lost a few of his spells.
+* The map and some of the puzzles have been simplified.
+The Bank of Zork and the Oddly-angled rooms have been dropped completely.

-I think it still holds up pretty well, though.
+* The Wizard has lost a few spells, namely Fear, Filch and Fierce.

+* The sword does not glow when there is danger nearby.

 ## Known bugs